 This is the earliest known version of the story.
 So how did we get to pigs?

-In 1877, Lippincott's Monthly Magazine featured William Owens' article "Folk-Lore of the Southern Negroes," featuring the story of "Tiny Pig."
+In 1877, Lippincott's Monthly Magazine featured William Owens' article "Folk-Lore of the Southern Negroes," including the story of "Tiny Pig."
 Seven pigs are hunted by a fox, who goes to each of their houses and asks entrance.
 The pigs each reply in rhyme, "No, no, Mr. Fox, by the beard on my chin!
 You may say what you will, but I'll not let you in."
 The fox proceeds to blow down each house and eat the occupant.
 Only the seventh one, Tiny Pig, has built a strong stone house, and the fox finds that he cannot blow it or tear it down.
 The fox attempts to enter through the chimney, but Tiny Pig has a fire waiting for him.

 In an odd note, Owens compares "Tiny Pig" to an Anglo-Saxon tale called "The Three Blue Pigs."
 He implies that this was the source for the African-American tale.
 He gives no source for this story, but it seems he expected his readers to recognize it.
 However, Thomas Frederick Crane, a collector of Italian tales, seemed baffled by the reference and wrote that he was unable to find the tale.